MrPhuc11/data-story/index.markdown

   <details open>
     <summary style = "font-size: 18px; cursor: pointer;"><b>Leiden Algorithm</b></summary>
-...
+    To identify communities by maximizing modularity, we can use the Leiden algorithm which is an improvement of the Louvain algorithm.
+It guarantees well-connected communities, converging towards a partition in which all subsets of all communities are locally optimally assigned and it is much faster than Louvain.

    </details>
 </div>

-The idea is to identify communities by maximizing modularity.
-To this end we can use the Leiden algorithm which is an improvement of the Louvain algorithm.
-It guarantees well-connected communities, converging towards a partition in which all subsets of all communities are locally optimally assigned and it is much faster than Louvain.
 Now we can visualize these clusters in the embedding space by using the subreddit embedings dataset.
 We can reduce the dimension of to 2D for visualization using PCA followed by t-SNE (t-distributed Stochastic Neighbor Embedding).

 ![t-SNE clusters]({{ site.baseurl }}/Images/tsne_plot.png)